 - 39-inches high and 20-inches high which makes it great for people 6’2+ feet

 - Easy to dismantle; weighs 19 pounds for easy portability

 - Stabilizing pads and one-piece construction allow more intensive movements

 For people who want more out of their dip station than just dips and rows, the Titan Fitness Dip Station is the one.
 Featuring a solid steel build capable of bearing 750 pounds and a height of 39 inches, it’s great for people who are on the heavier/taller side.
-Not only this, the stabilizing pads and one-piece design allows you to perform even more vigorous calisthenics and exercises.
+Not only this, but the stabilizing pads and one-piece design also allows you to perform even more vigorous calisthenics and exercises.

 15 Dip Station Exercises You Should Try